ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **start [`Point`](#point)**

-The point where the line begins
+The point where the line begins.

 **end [`Point`](#point)**

-The point where the line ends
+The point where the line ends.

 <a id="markdown-rectanglegeometry" name="rectanglegeometry"></a>
 #### RectangleGeometry